ONLY 6 places remainingThis tour takes in some of the best and most breath-taking scenery of the Highlands and West Coast of Scotland.

 Think big skies, mind-blowing landscapes of majestic mountains and mysterious lochs, craggy castles, wild glens and lively cities - and you've got the Scottish Highlands.
-Staying in traditional Scottish hotels (minimum three-star), we will have two, two-night stays allowing you time to relax at the hotels or explore the surrounding area or historic towns.
-The tour starts and finishes at Carlisle and there is an option to stay at a hotel here before and/or after the tour on a B&B basis.
-A number of rooms have been reserved.
+Staying in traditional Scottish hotels (minimum three-star), the tour starts at 10.30am leaving from Tebay Services Hotel on the M6, just south of Penrith (a small number of rooms have been reserved here on a B&B basis for those of you who wish to stay the night before the tour starts).
 This tour will be accompanied by a support van to carry your luggage, so you don’t have to worry about securing it on your bike and riding with it for the duration of the tour.
-If you wish to join the tour at a later date or leave early, this is possible providing a minimum of five consecutive nights are booked.
-Prices will be adjusted accordingly.
 Day 1.
-Friday May 29.
-Carlisle to Port Patrick (approx. 120 miles)
+Sunday May 15.
+Tebay Services to Ayr (approx. 165 miles)

 |